KSU-SE-2022-TeamPlusPlus/VideoGame/README.md

 3. Open up the directory where the repo was cloned in your text editor.
 4. Run the `git pull` command to ensure you have the latest version of our code.
 5. Open up a terminal window, making sure you are in the project's root directory: `VideoGame/`
+6. Install the dependencies for the local server using `python -m pip install -r requirements.txt` from this repository's root directory.
+	- After you do this the first time, you won't have to do it again.
+It doesn't hurt to run it again, though -- `pip` will skip over any already-installed libraries.
-6. In the terminal, run the command `python server.py` to start the local Python server.
+7. In the terminal, run the command `python server.py` to start the local Python server.
-7. Navigate to `localhost:8000` on your computer in an internet browser to see what the game currently looks like.
+8. Navigate to `localhost:8000` on your computer in an internet browser to see what the game currently looks like.

-Make sure to test the game out before comitting!

 You can also run the most recent commit by going to [the GitHub Pages instance](https://ksu-se-2022-teamplusplus.github.io/VideoGame/), also linked in the sidebar.